 5. Bighorn sheep

 Bighorn sheep are easily recognizable.
 They’re bigger than domesticated sheep, and males (rams) have big spiral horns.
-They can be found in British Columbia, and in even larger numbers in Alberta.
+They can be found in British Columbia and even larger numbers in Alberta.

 They usually move on the rocky terrain of the mountains or lounge in family circles high in the alpine area, enjoying the sun.

-Funnily enough, the best way to see them is right on the road where they cause congestions or looking up high on the rocky walls while driving through the mountains.
-The reason they spend time on the road is that bighorn sheep like to lick the salt.
+Funnily enough, the best way to see them is right on the road, where they cause congestion or look up high on the rocky walls while driving through the mountains.
+They spend time on the road because bighorn sheep like to lick the salt.

 100 best things to do in Banff National Park, Canada - Watch wildlife 2